gemfire/gemfire-examples/quickstart/001_client_server_introduction/README.md

 </settings>
 ```

-The pom.xml file provided with the examples is already configured with a pointer to the VMware GemFire maven repository and makes use of the GemFire 10.1.0 version of the product.
+The pom.xml file provided with the examples is already configured with a pointer to the Tanzu GemFire maven repository and makes use of the GemFire 10.1.0 version of the product.

 ## What is a GemFire Cluster, Locators and Servers?

-VMware GemFire is a distributed set of services which is generally referred to as a GemFire cluster.
+Tanzu GemFire is a distributed set of services which is generally referred to as a GemFire cluster.
 A GemFire cluster is made of at least one or more locators and at least one or more servers.
 Redundancy of services and data is achieved by running multiple locators and servers on multiple host machines.
 Locators provide discovery and management services for the cluster, servers provides data storage via regions, data distribution and compute services to the cluster.

 ## Start a Developer GemFire Cluster